dburkhardt/viash_web/content/docs/reference_commands/build.md

 ### Print out meta information

-Build a viash component for the native platform and output information about the build in the terminal:
+Build a Viash component for the native platform and output information about the build in the terminal:

 ``` bash